SandeepDalalCSE/Angular-8-Interview-Questions/README.md

         *  UI/Views of an angular application; created using HTML.

     *  Data Binding :

+        *  Data binding is basically communication between Typescript code and template.
         *  Data binding is a core concept in Angular and allows to define communication between a component and the DOM, making it very easy to define interactive applications without worrying about pushing and pulling data.
         *  There are four forms of data binding(divided as 3 categories) which differ in the way the data is flowing.